ahanisch/serverFunctions/README.md

 ```

 - `source serverFunctions.sh` ([source operator](http://ss64.com/bash/source.html))
-- then you can run one of the following functions from the terminal:
+- Then you can run one of the following functions from the terminal (press TAB for autocomplete):
   - `sshToServer`
   - `ftpToServer`
   - `syncFile 'myBackendApplication/logs/main.log'`